maddevsio/vue-madboiler/README.md

 You can spot two references there

 1. http://localhost:8080 - the link where our site will be available
-2. http://192.168.20.242:8080 - on this link will also be available on the site, but so it can be shared internally, for example, to test on your phone or at a friend's laptop.
+2. http://192.168.20.242:8080 - the site will be available at this link, too, so it can be shared internally, for example, to test on your phone or a friend's laptop.
 The first link will only work on your PC

 ## Features